 Being a writer is not the same as being an author.
 And it is not like other callings.
 You know when you are a teacher or a carpenter or a nurse or a car salesmen.
 There is no doubt.
 But writer?
 No one offers you a golden ticket certifying your license to write.
 No one anoints you with a special seal.

 So when can you call yourself a writer?

-There is plenty on the internet—cutesy stuff—about being a writer: You’re a writer when you are a “word hoarder” or you’d rather write something than say it or you simply like to read.
-These are not ingredients, in my estimation, that lead to the definition of a writer.
+There is plenty on the internet—cutesy stuff—about being a writer: You’re a writer when you are a “word hoarder” or you’d rather write something then say it or you simply like to read.
+These are key ingredients, in my estimation, that lead to the definition of a writer.

 But who am I to be the keeper of the definition?
 (Read: Screw The Rules)